da-baranov/SciDe/README.md

 4. Copy sciter32.dll and sciter64.dll to %DELPHI%\Projects\Bpl directory

 *** RUNTIME DEPENDENCIES ***
-Put sciter32.dll or sciter64.dll near your executable
+Put sciter32.dll or sciter64.dll next to your executable